th-herve/vimwiki/docs/c_gdb_debug.md

 ## Miscellaneous Commands

-- `list [optional line]`: Show 10 lines of the code starting at the optional line (also works with list 1,10 to list lines 1 through 10).
 - `watch [expression]`: Set a watchpoint on the specified expression, so that gdb will break whenever that expression is modified.
 - `finish`: Run the program until the current function returns.
 - `set print pretty on`: Enable pretty-printing for complex data structures.